-If your authority operates in England and Wales, or in England or Wales only, you will need to use a question that is the same as, or very similar to, the England and Wales census question (see figure 1), and compare your data with England and Wales census output data.
+If your authority operates in England and Wales as well as Scotland, you will need to use a question that is the same as, or very similar to, the England and Wales census question (see figure 1), and compare your data with England and Wales census output data.
 Similarly, if you operate in Scotland only, you will need to use a question which is the same as, or very similar to, the Scottish census question to collect data (figure 2), and compare your data with Scottish census output data (remembering that the categories used for Scottish census output data will be labelled and ordered slightly differently from those in the question).